mrtwistor/Dido-and-the-Remainder/Dido-and-the-Remainder.md

 “It’s probably a confidence thing,” said Athelya, already striding toward it.

-Platform G (Provisional) was neither clearly marked nor especially adjacent to platforms A through F. They found it by following a man dragging a tuba and muttering, "All stations west bend out of time, to miss the train is not a crime."
+Platform G (Provisional) was neither clearly marked nor especially adjacent to platforms A through F. They found it by following a man dragging a tuba and muttering in rhyme.

 Their compartment was already occupied by three individuals who gave the impression of having been there for years.